BIN310 Selected Topics in Microbial Genomics

 Course frequency: Odd years

-SKILLS: Students will be able to: Apply elements from the topics above to solve a project assignment in the course.
-Implementing the algorithms in R and use this scripting language for effective processing of large data sets.
+SKILLS: Be able to apply elements from the topics above to solve project assignments in the course.
+Making simple shell-scripts and R-scripts and run heavier analyses on a UNIX computing cluster.
 Present material both orally and in a written report.

 Active use of Canvas.